Glazzes/autumn/README.md

 * @Qualifer constructor based injection
 * Bean method instantiation
 * Circular dependency injection detection
 * Multi project build support through @ComponentScan annotation and "Jar in Jar" introspection
-* Bean based circular dependency check (TODO)
+* Bean based circular dependency check

+### Examples
+As this project takes heavy inspiration after Spring boot's DI container, its usage it's algo based annotations, you can find examples for Java, Kotlin and multi project build in this repository [this repository](https://github.com/Glazzes/autumnexample)

 ### Building the project
 This library is not intended to be used in production this is only a